rjsalamanca/ppl-tracker/README.md

 [X] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.
    - Back end issue caused by using Math.ceil instead of Math.floor [X] Select button does not change when selecting reps when creating a routine, but changes in the back end.
-[IP] Workouts before its start date should not be accessible.
+[X] Workouts before its start date should not be accessible.
    [X] Workouts Scheduled Today before date start
    [X] Current Routine Yesterday/Today/Tomorrow before date start